OscarGamst/restapi/README.md

 ## Key Features
 ### Users
 - Create and update users
-- Deleting users
+- Deleting users (will be added)
 - See users Activities

 ### Activities
+- Create activities
-- Create and update activities
+- update activities (will be added)
-- Deleting activities
+- Deleting activities (will be added)
 - Viewing activities (and filter different types)

 ## Users